Hardware7253/ModuRun/README.md

 # ModuRun
-A modular system for 3d printed marble runs
+A modular system for 3d printed marble runs with parameters.